Skip to main content

 About SHIKI Japanese Cuisine

-SHIKI Japanese Fine Dining is a Vienna option to consider when you want a smart-casual booking with verified evening hours through midnight on its open days.
+SHIKI Japanese Fine Dining is a Vienna option to consider when you want a smart-casual booking with evening hours through midnight on its open days.
 The confirmed schedule is closed Monday and Sunday, open Tuesday through Thursday from 6 PM to 12 AM, open Friday and Saturday from 12 PM to 12 AM.

-The verified public facts are intentionally limited: SHIKI Japanese Fine Dining is listed with a Michelin Guide Austria 2026 Plate under SHIKI Japanese Cuisine, the dress code is smart casual.
+The public facts are intentionally limited: SHIKI Japanese Fine Dining is listed with a Michelin Guide Austria 2026 Plate under SHIKI Japanese Cuisine, the dress code is smart casual.
 For menu format, dishes, pricing, seating style, or dietary requests, check the venue's official channels before booking.

 A Vienna dinner option with smart-casual expectations